 Recently I saw an advertisement of a WhatsApp class where a coach was to teach people how to build their confidence and they were to pay just ₦1000 to join.
 It looks small but if she gets just 50 people, that’s ₦50,000 from a 6 hours class split into 3 days (2 hours per day).

 This is a great idea seeing that the only thing you need is mobile data subscription and a smartphone.
 You can organise this type of classes on different topics once per month and you have a full-time job already with just 6 hours of your time.
 And your potential income has no limit depending on how many people you can reach monthly.

 7. Teach intending counsellors

 I got this idea from an Indian counsellor friend I recently met through Facebook.
-He organises online classes for people who want to be counsellors but cannot go to school to study it for some reason or the other.
+He organises online classes for people who want to be counsellors but cannot go to school to study it for some reason or the other or counselors who want increase their skills.
 Yes, he does not give certifications but there are a whole lot of people who admire being counsellors and can pay to get the skills even if they aren’t certified.
 My sister is one of them.

 8. Start a podcast

 Starting a podcast works the same way like starting a YouTube channel just that this time it deals with audio and not videos and there’s no automatic promotion of you videos like it works with YouTube.
 If you are a great speaker that don’t do well on camera, you can take the podcast route.
 But I’d suggest you make YouTube your first choice.

 9. Pitch parents with specific results for their kids

 Apply the same steps in point 5 but instead of pitching schools and organisations, this time you pitch parents.
 You can find a teenager giving their parent some tough time and promise the parent to modify the child’s behaviour within a certain time frame.
 It can be improving academic performance too.